hadrienj/Preprocessing-for-deep-learning/readme.md

-A blog post version of this notebook can be found [here](https://hadrienj.github.io/posts/Preprocessing-for-deep-learning/) on Github.
+A blog post version of this notebook can be found [here](https://hadrienj.github.io/posts/Preprocessing-for-deep-learning/).
+The content of the notebook is displayed below:

 The goal of this post/notebook is to go from the basics of data preprocessing to modern techniques used in deep learning.
 My point is that we can use code (Python/Numpy etc.) to better understand abstract mathematical notions!
 Thinking by coding! 💥